In light of Blue Monday, we focus on Postnatal depression, what it is, and why it’s okay to talk about…

-So What is Postnatal Depression?
+So, What is Postnatal Depression?

 ‘Postnatal’ or ‘Postpartum’ depression, is a form of depression which many parents can experience after having a pregnancy.
-1 in 10 women experience Postnatal depression after birth and it can also effect men (about 1 in 25).
+1 in 10 women experience Postnatal depression after birth and it can also affect men (about 1 in 25).

 Let’s Break it Down…